Zomability

 The duals of such facetings of the 120-cell are the objects we want to investigate: they are are stellations of the 600-cell, but are not facetings of the 120-cell.
 Their Icosahedral projections are made of five or ten regular stellations and facetings of the 120-cell (120-cell, Compound of twenty-five 24-cells that facets the 120-cell, Great grand Stellated 120-cell) in Tetrahedral projection.
 As we've seen, the 120-cell in Tetrahedral projection has the same colours as the Tetrahedral projection of the 600-cell, so the same is true for projection of the Great grand stellated 120-cell.
 The compounds of 24-cells have new edge directions, most of which are not even defined in vZome.

 We now discuss the third class of facetings of the 120-cell, the regular 5-cell compounds, all fully regular.
-Apart from the Compound of 120 5-cells in Figs. 36a and b, none has Zomable projections with the same vertex arrangement of the model in Fig. 22.
+Apart from the Compound of 120 5-cells in Figs. 7.9a and b, none has Zomable projections with the same vertex arrangement of the model of the 120-cell in Fig. 5.11.
 We can see this from the model of the Compound of 720 5-cells: most edges don't even have assigned colours in the vZome system.
 The same must apply to the second, self-dual Compound of 120-cells (see second model in Na Ma's Observable Notebook on the Compounds of 120 5-cells) because it is a sub-set of the Compound of 720 5-cells.

 Therefore, our list of Zomable projections of the regular compounds of regular polychora is complete!